AbsaOSS/cobrix/README.md

   .load("examples/multisegment_data/COMP.DETAILS.SEP30.DATA.dat")
 ```

 Sometimes, the leaf level has many segments.
-In this case, you can use `_` as the list of segment ids to specify
-'the rest of segment ids', like this:
+In this case, you can use `_` as the list of segment IDs to specify 'the rest of segment IDs,' like this:

 ```scala
 val df = spark